Unhealthy Communication Patterns

 Invalidating can tricky to identify because minor dismissals during conflict can be seen as a defense mechanism.
 Invalidating allows you to minimize your role in the conflict and make yourself feel better about what’s happening… all at the expense of your partner and their feelings.
 If done frequently, invalidating your partner will lead them to shut down and not come to you in the first place.

-How to Overcome Invalidating: Remove the need to always have to be “right”Seek to understand your partner’s viewpointIntentionally validate their feelings during all interactions
+How to Overcome Invalidating: Remove the need to always have to be “right”; seek to understand your partner’s viewpoint; intentionally validate their feelings during all interactions.

 Pattern #4: Escalating the Conflict